 Students graduating with an Associate’s degree are extremely attractive to 4-year colleges.
 Colleges that may have been out-of-reach financially or academically after high school, now seek to fill vacated seats in the junior year, with many offering substantial scholarships.

 A.S.
-Theatre (Technical Theatre) to B.F.A.
+Theatre (Concentration: Technical Theatre) to B.F.A.
 Theatre Arts (Design/Technology)

 A.S.
 Theatre to B.A.
 Theatre